xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/move_pvc_to_other_namespace.md

 Select one option that the best suites for your case.

-Iterate one of the options on all PVs and PVCs that are connected to the XLR PVCs in the default namespace, list depends on the installed components.
+Iterate one of the selected options on all PVs and PVCs that are connected to the XLR PVCs in the default namespace, list depends on the installed components.
 For example, here is list of PVCs that are usually in the default namespace:
-- dai-xlr-digitalai-release
+- dai-xlr-digitalai-release - recommended is option C.4.OPTION_1
-- data-dai-xlr-postgresql-0
+- data-dai-xlr-postgresql-0 - if embedded DB is used the best is to use C.4.OPTION_2
-- data-dai-xlr-rabbitmq-0
+- data-dai-xlr-rabbitmq-0 - if embedded rabbitmq is used you can skip rabbitmq PVC migration, rabbitmq in the new namespace will use new PVC and PV in that case.

 ### C.4.OPTION_1 Create PVC in the custom namespace by copying PV data